-A just transition builds the resilience of the economy and people through affordable, decentralised, diversely owned renewable energy systems; conservation of natural resources; equitable access of water resources; an environment that is not harmful to one's health and well-being; and sustainable, equitable, inclusive landuse for all, especially for the most vulnerable.
+A just transition builds the resilience of the economy and people through affordable, decentralised, diversely owned renewable energy systems; conservation of natural resources; equitable access of water resources; and sustainable, equitable, inclusive land-use for all, especially for the most vulnerable.

-3. PRINCIPLES
+3. Principles

-The Bill of Rights, set out in Chapter 2 of the South African Constitution, enshrines first generation democratic and political rights, along with second generation socio-economic rights (e.g., shelter, health care, food, water and social services) and third generation collective development rights (e.g., environment and sustainable development, rights to collective organization and economic activities, rights of cultural and linguistic communities).
+The Bill of Rights, set out in Chapter 2 of the South African Constitution, enshrines first generation democratic and political rights, along with second generation socioeconomic rights (e.g., shelter, health care, food, water and social services) and third generation collective development rights (e.g., environment and sustainable development, rights to collective organization and economic activities, rights of cultural and linguistic communities).
 These rights are given further expression in Chapter 1 of the National Environment Management Act (Act 107 of 1998), which contains a justiciable set of principles including putting human development concerns at the centre of decision making, producer and polluter responsibility, equitable access to environmental resources, and equipping people to participate in decision making.